AbdulAzizKh4tri/AbdulAzizKh4tri/README.md

 ## Hi there 👋, I'm AbdulAziz Khatri!

 ## About Me
-- 3rd Year Computer Science Student
+- Final Year Computer Science Student
 - Django Developer, Oracle Java Professsional, SQL specialist and PL/SQL specialist.
 - Passionate about Problem Solving, Web Development, and Databases
 - Always learning and exploring new technologies (THERES SO MUCH STUFF TO LEARN)